agkaminski/emuprom/README.md

 # Pictures

-This is a picture of rev A with fixed of rev B applied.
+This is a picture of rev A with fixes of rev B applied.

 <img src="img/top.jpeg">